-Red Hat uses a user private group (UPG) scheme.
+Red Hat Linux uses a user private group (UPG) scheme.
 The UPG scheme does not add or change anything in the standard UNIX way of handling groups; it simply offers a new convention.
 Whenever you create a new user, by default, a unique group with the same name as the user is created.
-If you do not want to create this group, unselect Create new group for this user.
-Click OK to create the user.
+If you do not want to create this group, unselect Create a private group for the user.